craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. *Follow the instructions in the LODS instructions.*

 1. Record the full domain name (`adatumXXXXXX.onelearndns.com`), name server name (`NSadatumXXXXXX`), and public IP address in the text boxes in the LODS interface.

+### External email address

+You require an external email address (for example an outlook.com or gmail.com account).
+The lab instructions refer to this as `alias@outlook.com`.

+   This can be from any email provider, however some features (for example SharePoint Online site sharing) only work with Microsoft accounts.